-The anticipated release of the new BRC Global Standard for Packaging – Issue 6 will be August 2019 – and it is not just the name that will be subject to a change.
+The new BRC Global Standard for Packaging – Issue 6 will be released on August 1, 2019 – and it is not just the name that will be subject to a change.
 In the following, we will present you a summary of the proposed changes, stated in the Draft Version that is now under revision.

 Changes to the Protocol

 In Issue 5 there were two categories of requirements, depending on the intended use of the packaging material – high hygiene and basic hygiene.
 Removing the two-category system simplifies the use of the new standard.
 The differing hygiene levels will be replaced by a risk-based approach, based on only one set of requirements.
 Some requirements will have a higher or differing level of hygiene that applies to “food contact materials”.

 Version 5 of the BRCGS Global Standard for Packaging offered three audit options: Full announced audit, full unannounced audit, and split unannounced audit.
 The last one divided the audit requirements into two separate audits, the first one unannounced and the second one announced.
 Reflecting that the full unannounced audit option is generally preferred because it gives extra confidence to specifiers, Issue 6 will be in line with Issue 8 of the Food Standard by removing the split unannounced audit option.
 Unannounced audits remain optional.

 Changes to the Requirements

 The new version of the standard integrates specific requirements on corrective and preventive action (CAPA) related to root cause analysis into a structured continuous improvement approach.
 This way the root cause analysis is assembled in one paragraph, in line with Issue 8 of the Food Standard, emphasizing the importance of addressing issues with the intent to remove the risk of reoccurrence and supporting continuous improvement.
 This is a fundamental clause, which means that sites that have not implemented this clause cannot be certified.
 The fundamental clauses are marked with “FUNDAMENTAL”.